 Overview.
-Certain IAC employment agreements, equity award agreements and/or omnibus stock and annual incentive plans entitle our NEOs to continued base salary payments, the acceleration of the vesting of IAC equity awards and/or extended post-termination exercise periods for stock options upon certain terminations of employment (including certain terminations during specified periods following a change in control of IAC).
+Certain IAC employment agreements, equity award agreements and/or omnibus stock and annual incentive plans entitle IAC NEOs to continued base salary payments, the acceleration of the vesting of IAC equity awards and/or extended post-termination exercise periods for stock options upon certain terminations of employment (including certain terminations during specified periods following a change in control of IAC).
 In addition, pursuant to the terms of Mr. Levin's IAC restricted stock award, he is entitled to the acceleration of the vesting of 100% of such award upon a change in control of IAC.

 Amounts and Benefits Payable Upon a Qualifying Termination.
-Certain amounts that would have become payable to IAC's NEOs upon the events described above (as and if applicable), assuming that the relevant event occurred on December 31, 2021, are described and quantified in the table below.
-These amounts, which exclude the effect of any applicable taxes, are based on the applicable NEO's base salary, the number of unvested IAC restricted stock units and/or shares of IAC restricted stock outstanding on December 31, 2021 and the closing price of IAC common stock on December 31, 2021 (\$130.71).
-No IAC NEO held any unvested IAC, Vimeo and/or Match Group stock options as of December 31, 2021.
+Certain amounts that would have become payable to IAC's NEOs upon the events described above (as and if applicable), assuming that the relevant event occurred on December 31, 2022, are described and quantified in the table below.
+These amounts, which exclude the effect of any applicable taxes, are based on the applicable NEO's base salary, the number of unvested IAC RSUs and/or shares of IAC restricted stock outstanding on December 31, 2022 and the closing price of IAC common stock on December 30, 2022 (\$44.40).
+None of our NEOs held any unvested IAC, Vimeo and/or Match Group stock options as of December 31, 2022.

-• Mr. Diller.
-With the exception of the agreement related to Mr. Diller's restricted stock unit award granted in November 2020 (the "2020 Award Agreement"), no payments or other benefits would have been made or provided to Mr. Diller pursuant to any agreement between him and IAC upon a termination without cause or a resignation for good reason (a "Qualifying Termination") or due to death or disability on December 31, 2021.
-Upon a Qualifying Termination, pursuant to the terms of the 2020 Award Agreement, Mr. Diller would have been entitled to the vesting of twenty percent (20%) of such award as of December 31, 2021.

-- Mr. Levin.
-Upon a Qualifying Termination on December 31, 2021, pursuant to the terms of his employment agreement, Mr. Levin would have been entitled to: - receive base salary through the date that is twelve months from the date of such Qualifying Termination (the "Severance Period"), subject to the execution and non-revocation of a release and compliance with customary post-termination covenants, and subject to offset for any amounts earned from other employment during the Severance Period; - the vesting of all outstanding and unvested IAC equity awards (excluding his IAC restricted stock award, the treatment of which is described below) that would have otherwise vested during the Severance Period; and - continue to have the ability to exercise his vested IAC, Vimeo and Match Group stock options through June 30, 2023.
+- Mr. Diller: With the exception of the agreement related to Mr. Diller's RSU award granted in November 2020 (the "2020 Award Agreement"), no payments or other benefits would have been made or provided to Mr. Diller pursuant to any agreement between him and IAC upon a termination without cause or a resignation for good reason (a "Qualifying Termination") or due to death or disability on December 31, 2022.
+Upon a Qualifying Termination, pursuant to the terms of the 2020 Award Agreement, Mr. Diller would have been entitled to the vesting of forty percent (40%) of such award as of December 31, 2022. - Mr. Levin.
+Upon a Qualifying Termination on December 31, 2022, pursuant to the terms of his employment agreement, Mr. Levin would have been entitled to: - receive base salary through the date that is twelve months from the date of such Qualifying Termination (the "Severance Period"), subject to the execution and non-revocation of a release and compliance with customary post-termination covenants, and subject to offset for any amounts earned from other employment during the Severance Period; and - continue to have the ability to exercise his vested IAC, Vimeo and Match Group stock options through June 30, 2024.

-In addition, pursuant to the terms of his IAC restricted stock award, upon a Qualifying Termination on December 31, 2021, Mr. Levin would have been entitled to the vesting of 50% (1,500,000 shares) of the award.
+In addition, pursuant to the terms of his IAC restricted stock award, upon a Qualifying Termination on December 31, 2022, Mr. Levin would have been entitled to the vesting of 50% (1,500,000 shares) of such award.